Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Learning Heisenberg-evolved observables under unknown quantum channels

 \subsubsection{2-design ensemble}

 Let $\mathcal{S}_{\text{2-dgn}}:=\{ (p_i,\ket{\psi_i}) \}$ be a state ensemble forming a state 2-design, i.e., it satisfies

 where the integral is taken with respect to the normalized Haar measure on the unit sphere of $\mathbb{C}^{d_{\rm in}}$.
-As concrete examples of state 2-designs, one may consider ensembles constructed from mutually unbiased bases (MUBs) and from symmetric informationally complete POVMs (SIC-POVMs).
+As concrete examples, maximal mutually unbiased bases (MUBs) provide state 2-designs in prime-power dimensions, including $d_{\rm in}=2^n$.
+SIC-POVMs, when available, also give state 2-designs.
 Moreover, the set $\{U\ket{0^n} : U\in \mathrm{Cl}(2^n)\}$, where $\mathrm{Cl}(2^n)$ denotes the $n$-qubit Clifford group, also forms a state 2-design, since $\mathrm{Cl}(2^n)$ is known to form a unitary 3-design~\cite{webb2016clifford3design} (see Appendix~\ref{sec:quantum-t-design} for additional background).
-In addition, Clifford circuits can be stored efficiently in a classical computer.
+In addition, their classical descriptions can be stored and sampled efficiently.

 Using $\mathcal{S}_{\text{2-dgn}}$, we perform the following procedure for $k=1,...,N$: \begin{enumerate} \item \textbf{Random sampling}: Sample a pure state $\ket{\psi_{i_k}}$ from $\mathcal{S}_{\text{2-dgn}}$.